Funeral Directors Category: London

 - Ethnic specialism – With ten years working in funerals in the West London area Don has experience of all cultures and backgrounds.

 - Home arranged funerals – Yes, Don is happy to work with families who just need a little assistance, and is keen to encourage people to be involved with the funeral.
 “The more involvement a family has, the better value for money they will receive.”

 - Local celebrants – Don knows a handful of down to earth decent celebrants who he will suggest to families, knowing they will look after the families as well as he does himself.

 - Client support – Totally supportive.
-You deal with Don all the way through.
+You deal with Don and Anthea all the way through.

 - Money matters – Very good value.
 Prices are online and clearly outlined.